Freeseer/freeseer/source/contribute/developers/testing.rst

 Structure of Test Directory
 ---------------------------

-The test modules are contained in the `src/freeseer/test` directory.

 As of Python 2.7, unittest supports (recursive) test module discovery.
 All test modules should exist somewhere inside `src/freeseer/test/` so that the test suite can find them.

-See the Best Practices section for details available here: :ref:`Best-Practices`.
+Since Freeseer is well organized into modules, we'd like to mirror this setup in the test folder.
+This means that if your code is located in src/freeseer/framework/core.py then your test code should be found in src/test/framework/test_core.py (more about file naming conventions later).
+We do this for logical ordering: it tells us that test modules in src/freeseer/test/folder_name are for testing modules in src/freeseer/folder_name.

+If you are creating a new folder in src/freeseer/test/\*, ensure that your folder contains a __init__.py such that your test module can be imported by unittest during discovery.

 Adding/Editing a test module
 ----------------------------